DIYbiosphere/sphere/docs/tutorials/write-entries/edit/edit-entry-teams.md

 crumb: tutorials
 tab: teams
 title: Editing an Entry
-summary: In this section
+summary:  Instructions for how to add a new entry
 ---

-{% include_relative edit-tabs-nav.md %}
+{% include_relative edit-entry-tabs.md %}